Approximated-Inc/nextjs-custom-domains/README.md

 #### Using the app router (React Server Components)

 When using the app router, you can run server side code in your components.
 This allows you to check the details of the request at the component level.

 This can be handy when coupled with authentication to conditional render parts of your component based on the details extrapolated from the request custom domain.

-### Implications on pre-rendering
+### Implications of pre-rendering

 It is possible to pre-render pages that conditionally use a custom domain or would otherwise render unique content given that a custom domain is used.

-To do this, you would need to dramatically reimagine your app architecture.
-You would need to do the following:
+There are a few ways to go about this, depending on the pre-rendering approach and other tools in your stack:

+#### Static Generation (SSG) - with the custom domain as the host header

+Since static generation happens at build time, your app will need to know about any custom domains at that time as well if you're not using a reverse proxy in front to modify the host header to the primary domain.

+For example, if your app is a blog hosting platform, you could pre-render content with the links, assets, etc. set to the correct custom domain.

+If custom domains can be added after the fact, you'd need to re-render the content at that time as well.

+Now, you can use Incremental Static Regeneration for this, but due to the complexity of that (and lack of support amongst many non-Vercel providers) we're going to skip it here.
+Perhaps in the future a section on that can be expanded.

+Here's how you could do it with plain SSG:

-#### Set the `.env` to a specific client custom domain
+1. Set the `.env` to a specific client custom domain

-You would need to treat your app as a multi-tenant app where the `.env` sets the tenant.
+  - You would need to treat your app as a multi-tenant app where the `.env` sets the tenant.

-You can then run `npm run build` whilst that "tenant" is set in the env, and render the specific content for them.
+  - You can then run `npm run build` whilst that "tenant" is set in the env, and render the specific content for them.

-#### Use the "base url" for that tenant
+2. Use the "base url" for that tenant

-When you are making requests, linking pages, or linking to assets, you need to be sure to use that clients custom domain.
+  - When you are making requests, linking pages, or linking to assets, you need to be sure to use that clients custom domain.

-#### Loop through all your "clients" and render their sites
+3. Loop through all your "clients" and render their sites

-You would need to change your build step to loop through each client/custom domain in order to render their version of the site.
+  - You would need to change your build step to loop through each client/custom domain in order to render their version of the site.

 Consider these steps:
   1. Fetch the list of all the custom domains
   2. For each custom domain, create an `.env` specifically for them
   3. Run `npm run build`
   4. Deploy that static output
   5. Repeat for each client

 There are a lot of variables to consider with this setup.
 So it is difficult to create a demo that could handle all the variants that your app may have.

 Another challenge with this approach is that it is not aware of the new custom domains being added to your account.
 So you would need to make sure that this entire build loop is run when new custom domains are added - making this approach even more complicated.

+---

+#### Static Generation (SSG) - with the *primary domain* as the host header (requires reverse proxy in front)

+This method doesn't require your app to know about custom domains at build time for pre-rendering.

+Instead, a reverse proxy overwrites the host header in-flight before it reaches your app, setting it to the primary domain instead of the custom domain.

+Depending on your routing logic, you may also want to have it inject the custom domain in a separate header so that it can use that to route to the correct SSG content.

+If your app already routes to SSG content based on path, you'll need to have the reverse proxy rewrite requests to include that path as well.
+There are some pitfalls here to look out for here, [see here for more details](https://approximated.app/docs/#statically-generated-content).

+Approximated can do this for you out of the box, and handle the pitfalls, but you can also use any reverse proxy you'd like.

+---

+#### Server Side Rendering (SSR)

 Ideally, you can use server-side rendering to conditionally handle the requests to your app.
 This means using middleware, `getServerSideProps`, or the app router with React Server Components.

+In this context, SSR is not 'pre-rendering' in the same way that SSG is because it's happening at request time.
+This lets us dynamically handle custom domains, and avoids most or all of the tricky parts involved with SSG.

+Whether you're using the custom domain in the host header, or overriding it with the primary domain, typically matters a lot less with SSR as well.

 ---